pmfarley/EC2-VPC-lab/README.md

 These services are the foundation of networking architecture inside of AWS and cover concepts such as infrastructure, design, routing, and security.

 ## **Solution**
-Log in to the live AWS environment using the credentials provided from ordering the [RHPDS: Open Environments for AWS] (https://red.ht/openenv).
+Log in to the live AWS environment using the credentials provided from ordering the [RHPDS: Open Environments for AWS](https://red.ht/openenv).

-You can also refer to this document on Contenthub [Getting Started With AWS] (https://redhat.highspot.com/items/60229c76b7b7396f2c3906ae)
+You can also refer to this document on Contenthub: [Getting Started With AWS](https://redhat.highspot.com/items/60229c76b7b7396f2c3906ae) --
-A quick start guide to get your first RHEL Instance up and running; using mostly aws cli commands.
+"A quick start guide to get your first RHEL Instance up and running"; *using mostly aws cli commands*.

 This lab provides much of the same experience, only using the AWS web interface.